keithaknight/fast-delete-azure-blobs/README.md

   -x, --concurrency <i>  CONCURRENCY.
 The number of delete operations to perform at a time.
 Defaults to "100".
   -e, --on-error <s>     ON_ERROR.
 When an error is encountered during delete, the process can "halt" or "continue".
 Default is "halt".
   -r, --retries <i>      RETRIES.
 You can specify a number of times to retry the deletion.
 Default is "0".
+  -f, --name-file <s>    Blob name file.
+A file with line separated blob names to delete.
+  --name-file-prefix <s> Blob name file prefix.
+A prefix to append to values in the name file.
   -h, --help             output usage information
 ```